forwinder15/learndiesels/content/posts/2019-05-03--the-tool-guide-for-new-diesel-mechanics/index.md

 ### Silicone Wedding Band

 Learn from my first hand ✋experience.
 Learn from my mistakes.
 They have some great silicone wedding bands on Amazon and they will save you a scar and trip to the ER.
-Find some [Here](https://amzn.to/2oH7Yo6)
+Find some [Here](https://amzn.to/2oH7Yo6) I made a [YouTube video](/youtube) on it if you wanna see.

 ![hand](./hand.jpeg)